 Choosing and caring for your tree

 It’s not a bad idea to know what kind of tree you want before you head out.
 Arguably the traditional tree is a Scotch pine.
-“In the olden days, especially in Canada, all our natural trees in the Ontario region used to be Scotch pine,” says Matt Youmans.
+“In the olden days, especially in Canada, all our natural trees in the Ontario region used to be Scotch pine,” said Matt Youmans.
 For trees with a different look than the defined triangular shape and short needles of the Scotch pine, or for trees which are allergy-friendly, opt instead for a fir (like the Fraser, balsam, or Douglas), a spruce (such as the Norway or Colorado blue), or a white pine.
 All of these and more are grown right here in York Durham Headwaters.

 That being said, if you don’t have any reason to pick one particular tree over another, let your aesthetic sense guide you.
 You never know what you’re going to fall in love with.
 “At one point, Martha Stewart put a picture of a spruce tree on a magazine, and the next year everybody wanted a spruce tree,” recalls George Powell.
 “Since then, things have changed and now the Fraser fir is popular.
 What’s funny is that people will ask me to show them where the Fraser firs are, but they’ll decide they like another one better and they’ll end up going home with a spruce or a pine.”

 Whichever variety you choose, make sure that if your tree has been cut for more than an hour by the time you get it home, you cut an additional inch off the bottom before mounting it in your tree stand.
 This is because the sap will harden at the base of the stump, which will inhibit the uptake of water.
 And once you have your tree in its stand, keep it hydrated.
 “Your tree will drink about a litre of water the first night,” says George Powell.
 “It’s less after that, but make sure you’ve always got water in the reservoir.
 If you keep your tree watered, it will keep its needles right up to Easter.”